tomix89/AlienWorlds/minerStats/readme.md

 The second chart lists the mined TLM amount in time (green bars).
 The red bars are the day splitters, drawn on the 23:59 - 00:00 boundary of the day (server time)
 In here you can also spot bots, as they (probably) running without stop.

-On a top of it you will get some other statistics as: total of mined TLM, average of mined TLM, **and tools in the bag of the last mine** etc. \
+On a top of it you will get some other statistics as: total of mined TLM, average of mined TLM, **and tools in the bag of the last mine**, etc. \
 ![mineRes](images/minedResults.png)

 **BEWARE** all the dates and times are in server time (UTC) not your local time!